 A family-owned business, Kalahari Resorts delivers a “world-away” waterpark resort and conference experience beyond expectations.
 The authentically African-themed Kalahari Resorts feature well-appointed guest rooms, full-service amenities, fully equipped fitness centers, on-site restaurants, unique retail shops and state-of-the-art conference centers.

-Information on project pages will be updated as it becomes available.
-Questions and comments about the project can be emailed to: firstname.lastname@example.org
+Information on project pages is updated as it becomes available.
+Questions and comments about the project can be emailed to: email@example.com

 The development will be located on U.S. 79 across from the Dell Diamond and Old Settlers Park.
 The map below provides a view of the project location.